Approximately 15 months on a part-time basis.

 Fees and finance

-- Part-time Home/EU: £850 per 20 credits (Please contact the Infozone for further information).
+- Part-time tuition fee: £1,055 per 20 credits (please contact the Student Centre for further information)

 A postgraduate qualification in either Human Resource Management or a Business or Management specialism such as PgD in Human Resource Management.